akileshjayakumar/chatgpt-clone/README.md

 ## Introduction

-Welcome to the ChatGPT Clone Project!
+Welcome to my ChatGPT Clone Project!
 This project aims to replicate the functionality of a chatbot powered by GPT (Generative Pre-trained Transformer) technology.
 Through this project, I demonstrate proficiency in both frontend and backend development, including HTML, CSS, JavaScript, Node.js, Express, and API integration.

 ## Features